CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion: experiment

-We have also tested different methods on four novel categories which are not used for training, to evaluate the category agnostic ability of the proposed CSDN.
-The results are reported in Table \ref{tab:tab3} and Table \ref{tab:tab4}.
-A conclusion can be drawn that our CSDN generalizes well to novel shapes that have not been seen during training.
+We test different methods on four novel categories which are not used for training, to evaluate the category-agnostic ability.
+The quantitative results are reported in Table~\ref{tab:tab3} and Table~\ref{tab:tab4}.
+PoinTr~\cite{yu2021pointr} and PointAttN~\cite{wang2022pointattn} achieve competitive results similar to their results on known categories.
+ViPC~\cite{zhang2021view} struggles to generalize to new shapes, while our CSDN generalizes well to novel shapes that have not been seen during training.

+We also present a visual comparison with other methods, including two Transformer-based methods PoinTr~\cite{yu2021pointr} and PointAttN~\cite{wang2022pointattn}, one Convolution-based method GR-Net~\cite{xie2020grnet}, and one Cross-modality-based method ViPC~\cite{zhang2021view}, as shown in Figure~\ref{fig:visnovel}.
+We can observe that the two Transformer-based methods cannot well recover the missing shapes for previously unseen categories, although they achieve competitive performance on quantitative results.
+Under the guidance of images, CSDN and ViPC both succeed in inferring the missing parts, and CSDN produces better details and fewer noisy points.
+This comparison further demonstrates that our method successfully exploits the complementary information provided by the images.